RJRock12/MediaView/README.md

 <br>
 Please use a modern browser with HTML5 support for all features to work intended.<br>
 <br>
-**MediaView is NOT currently under active development.** Feedback can still be sent.
+**MediaView is NOT currently under active development, but will be returning to development in a few weeks.
+Minor updates may still roll out.** Feedback can still be sent.
 <br><br>
 ## TODO: <br>
 - Shortcut [alt+space] --> [alt+q] (ON HOLD)<br>